Home » Getting Your Degree » Getting Your Master’s Degree in Statistics

 A Master’s of Statistics

-A master’s in statistics will take you around two years depending on if you go full or part-time.
+A master’s in statistics will take you around two years, depending on whether you go full-time or part-time.
 While you might be able to find a good job with a bachelor’s degree in statistics, a master’s will open more doors and allow you to move further in your career.

-Those going to get a master’s in statistics are skilled at math and enjoy working with numbers and data.
+Those pursuing a master’s in statistics are skilled in math and enjoy working with numbers and data.
 They understand subjects such as calculus, linear algebra, and probability.

 Concentrations in Statistics